nafizh/NeuBI/README.md

 $ cd NeuBI
 ```

-We will use virtualenv to make sure the software is installed in its own sandbox, and the installations of the softwares
+We will use virtualenv to make sure the software is installed in its own sandbox, and the installation of the softwares
 needed to run NeuBI do not affect the computer's default computing environment.
 Run

 ```